anuraghazra/anuraghazra.github.io/content/case-studies/005-gyrododge.md

 }
 ```

-to move the player in desired location with these parameters i add them to the player's `acceleration` by using p5.js's `Vector` class
+to move the player in the desired location with these parameters, I add them to the player's `acceleration` by using p5.js's `Vector` class

 > [check out the code](https://github.com/anuraghazra/gyrododge/blob/master/js/Player.js#L44)